Alloy wheel: Characteristics

 Lighter wheels can improve handling by reducing unsprung mass, allowing suspension to follow the terrain more closely and thus improve grip, however not all alloy wheels are lighter than their steel equivalents.
 Reduction in overall vehicle mass can also help to reduce fuel consumption.

 Better heat conduction and a more open wheel design can help dissipate heat from the brakes, which improves braking performance in more demanding driving conditions and reduces the chance of diminished brake performance or even failure due to overheating.

 Alloy wheels are also purchased for cosmetic purposes although the cheaper alloys used are usually not corrosion-resistant.
 Alloys allow the use of attractive bare-metal finishes, but these need to be sealed with paint or wheel covers.
 Even if so protected the wheels in use will eventually start to corrode after 3 to 5 years but refurbishment is now widely available at a cost.
 The manufacturing processes also allow intricate, bold designs.
 In contrast, steel wheels are usually pressed from sheet metal, and then welded together (often leaving unsightly bumps) and must be painted to avoid corrosion and/or hidden with wheel covers/hub caps.

 Alloy wheels are prone to galvanic corrosion, which can cause the tires to leak air if appropriate preventive measures are not taken.
 Also, alloy wheels are more difficult to repair than steel wheels when bent, but their higher price usually makes repairs cheaper than replacement.

 Alloy wheels are more expensive to produce than standard steel wheels, and thus are often not included as standard equipment, instead being marketed as optional add-ons or as part of a more expensive trim package.
-However, alloy wheels have become considerably more common since 2000, now being offered on economy and subcompact cars, compared to a decade earlier where alloy wheels were often not factory options on inexpensive vehicles.
-Alloy wheels have long been included as standard equipment on higher-priced luxury or sports cars, with larger-sized or "exclusive" alloy wheels being options.
+Alloy wheels have long been included as standard equipment on higher-priced vehicles, particularly luxury or sports cars, with larger-sized or "exclusive" alloy wheels being options.
 The high cost of alloy wheels makes them attractive to thieves; to counter this, automakers and dealers often use locking lug nuts or bolts which require a special key to remove.

 Most alloy wheels are manufactured using casting, but some are forged.
 Forged wheels are usually lighter, stronger, but much more expensive than cast wheels.
 There are two types of forged wheels: one piece and modular.
 Modular forged wheels may feature two- or three-piece design.
 Typical multi-piece wheels consist of the inner rim base, outer rim lip and wheel center piece with openings for lug nuts.
 All parts of a modular wheel are held with bolts.
 BBS RS is one of the most famous three-piece modular forged wheels.

 Alcoa's heavy-duty alloy wheel, for buses and trucks.